Towards a New, Green Economy

 In short, the discussion in this section has identified four elements essential to the emergence of a green economy; namely, the role of enterprise, the quality of employment, the structure of investment, and the nature of the money economy.
 All of these interconnected elements are essential to a shared and lasting prosperity at community scale.
 In the following pages we explore each of them in more detail, offering both conceptual frameworks for success and some pragmatic examples of the green economy from local communities.

 The aim of this section is to establish a vision for enterprise on which the green economy can be built.
 In the broadest sense, we can define the role of enterprise as providing the capabilities for people to prosper and for communities to thrive.
-From what we know already and have covered in the previous sections, it is possible to identify a number of clear operational principles that enterprise should fulfil in the green economy.
+From what we know already and have covered in the previous sections, it is possible to identify a number of clear operational principles that enterprise should fulfill in the green economy.
 They should: